miaucl/photobooth/INSTALL.md

 You can directly startup the photobooth to the idle screen (skipping the welcome screen) by appending the parameter `--run`.

 If you want to run from `ssh`, you need to set `export DISPLAY=:0` for it to work.

+If you want to use another language, change it either in your machine or prepend `LANG=ex python...` before the start command.